‘Life-altering for everyone’: Kindering bridges the virtual gap to help kids with special needs

 And it was working.

-Before the pandemic shutdowns, Emi, who has Autism Spectrum Disorder, experienced an exhilarating burst of progress.
+Before the pandemic shutdowns, Emi, who has autism spectrum disorder, experienced an exhilarating burst of progress.
 At 3 years old, she was learning new words, eating new foods and overcoming some of her fears.

 “To be honest, I was really nervous she would regress,” Chaco said.
 “I was scared we wouldn’t be able to make any impact with virtual services — but I was very wrong.